-Traditional methods for inferring heat flux, or the related magnetic problem of inferring the bottom of the magnetic crust, have relied on the shape of radially averaged spectra from gridded aeromagnetic data sets (Spector and Grant, 1970; Maus et al., 1997).
+Traditional methods for inferring heat flux, or the related magnetic problem of inferring the bottom of the magnetic crust, have relied on the shape of radially averaged spectra from gridded aeromagnetic data sets (Spector and Grant, 1970; Maus et al., 1997; Bouligand et al., 2009).
 To quote Blakely (1995), ‘this calculation ranks among the most difficult in potential field inversion’.
 At all wavelengths the contribution from the bottom of the magnetic source is dominated by contributions from the top.
 The top of the source must be also be known, in itself a difficult problem.
-The estimate of the bottom focuses on the lowest wave numbers, which overlap with poorly known regional fields that may be unrelated to bottom of the magnetic bodies.
+The estimate of the bottom focuses on the lowest wave numbers, which overlap with poorly known regional fields that may be unrelated to the bottom of the magnetic bodies.
 There also exists a dependence on the characteristic shape of the magnetic bodies, and an assumption about the magnetization distribution.
-Assuming the magnetization is spatially uncorrelated (‘white’) is common, although magnetic susceptibility distributions are often correlated (Pilkington and Todoeschuk, 1995).
+Assuming the magnetization is spatially uncorrelated (‘white’) is common, although magnetic susceptibility distributions are often correlated (Pilkington and Todoeschuck, 1995).

-The method of Fox Maule et al. (2005) uses a self-consistent compositional and thermal model of the mantle and crust (Nataf and Ricard, 1996) as a starting point, and this model is then modified in an iterative fashion with the satellite data until the magnetic field predicted by the model matches the observed magnetic field.
+The method of Fox Maule et al. (2005, 2009) uses a self-consistent compositional and thermal model of the mantle and crust (Nataf and Ricard, 1996) as a starting point, which is then modified in an iterative fashion with the satellite data until the magnetic field predicted by the model matches the observed magnetic field within some specified error.
 At the scale of the surveys used (400+ km wavelength), a unique solution is guaranteed by assuming that induced magnetizations dominate over remanent magnetizations in continental crust, and that vertical crustal thickness variations dominate over lateral susceptibility variations (Purucker and Ishihara, 2005).
 The resulting magnetic crustal thickness is then used as one boundary condition in a thermal model of the continental crust, assuming 1D heat conduction, and using a simple model to account for radioactive heat production in the crust.
-The largest complications and uncertainties in this approach are 1) uncertainties in determining the magnetic field model in the dynamic, high-latitude auroral, sub-auroral, and polar cap region, 2) the starting seismic and thermal model, 3) uncertainties in the upper and lower temperature boundary conditions, 4) lateral variations in thermal conductivity, and 5) lateral variations in viscous remanent magnetization.
+The largest complications and uncertainties in this approach are 1) uncertainties in determining the magnetic field model in the dynamic, high-latitude auroral, sub-auroral, and polar cap region, 2) the starting seismic and thermal model, 3) uncertainties in the upper and lower temperature boundary conditions, 4) lateral variations in thermal conductivity, and 5) lateral variations in (viscous) remanent magnetization.

 6.01.3.5 Northern Canadian Kimberlite province